States with strict gun-permitting laws consider next steps

 A federal judge wrote in a 2017 case that Massachusetts law is “in some respects” less restrictive than New York’s because Massachusetts allows — but doesn’t demand— that police chiefs require applicants to “demonstrate a special need for self-defense before being issued an unrestricted license.”

-Democratic state Rep. Michael Day, House chair of the Legislature’s Judiciary Committee, said lawmakers have a range of choices depending on the specifics of the court ruling.
+Democratic state Rep. Michael Day, House chair of the Legislature’s Judiciary Committee, said lawmakers are trying to sort out what actions they will take in response to the ruling.

+“We’re taking a look at that to see exactly what it means and what it doesn’t, but anything that’s been loosened up we’re confident we will be able to tighten back up,” he said.

 NEW JERSEY